 Here you will find our guide to the various concrete surfaces and which wire rope trellises correspond best to each.
 Kits from FassadenGrün are almost always suitable, the few exceptions being primarily due to insufficient wall thickness (troubleshooting information provided through the link: thin concrete walls.)
 Read through our descriptions of each surface to find out what will work best for you.
 Problems can occur when drilling, so please take the time to read through the information provided in the link.

 Concrete facades of unheated buildings, such as parking garages, are sufficiently thick for all of our trellis fixtures.
 However, heatable buildings are rarely built with concrete all the way through (because it has poor insulating value)... instead, they have 'weather shells' made of concrete that conceal an insulating layer and then a second concrete wall, which also forms the inner wall.
 This all translates to: the surface to which you will attach your trellis will be considerably thinner.
 If this is the case-- then determine the thickness of the external wall (concrete 'shell') *before* selecting your wire rope accessories.

-All 5 construction styles and the corresponding standard fixtures are suitable for concrete.
-With medium 'classic' kits, as with heavy and massive kits, problems can occur with any wall thickness that only slightly exceeds 8 cm.
+All 5 of our cable trellis construction styles and the corresponding standard fixtures (mounts) are suitable for concrete.
+For the mounts of the medium classic kits, as with heavy and massive kits, problems can occur with any wall thickness that only slightly exceeds 8 cm.
 If an insulating layer is present behind the concrete wall (heated buildings), the anchor-fixture will be able to enter this insulating layer without any problem.
-If you have chosen a heavy kit/system, a shorter holder WM 12161 can be used; sieve sleeves are anyway not necessary.
-If in doubt, know that these buildings are treated like "thin-walled concrete."
+If you have chosen a heavy kit/system, a shorter version (WM 12161) of the standard mount can be used; sieve sleeves are not necessary.
+If in doubt, know that these walls are treated like thin-walled concrete.